 As a final point, provide more detail on your work setting.
 Some Line Cooks may work up to 70 hours per week, while others do breakfast or dinner shifts only.
 It all depends on the nature of the establishment you work for.
 Line Cooks are employed by many different kinds of establishments for instance diners, hotel venues, specialty restaurants, cruise liner kitchens, military canteens, hospital cafeterias or steakhouses and fast food outlets to name but a few.

-Kitchen Managers and Restaurant Owners receive numerous resume’s in a month.
-Your career summary is the menu taster to persuade them to read the rest of your application.
-Even though a career summary is placed at the top of the resume pages, right under your particulars, this item should be ‘’assembled’’ last, after all the other sections of your resume is completed.
+Kitchen Managers and Restaurant Owners receive numerous resumes a month.
+Your resume objective is the menu taster to persuade them to read the rest of your application.
+Even though an objective is placed at the top of the resume pages, right under your particulars, this item should be ‘’assembled’’ last, after all the other sections of your resume are completed.
 Why?
-The summary is an overview of what is written in the rest of your resume and therefore, should be crafted after you have finalized your resume document.
+The resume objective is an overview of what is written in the rest of your resume and contains your next desired step(s) in your career.
+Therefore, it should be crafted after you have finalized your resume or cv document.

 In a Line Cook’s role, steps, instructions, and specifications are followed to create the perfect dish or prep food items appropriately.
-Follow a similar approach in writing a career summary would ensure that you stand out from the rest of the cooking crowd’s applications.
+Following a similar approach in writing a resume objective would ensure that you stand out from the rest of the cooking crowd’s applications.